CityOfNewYork/patterns-cli/readme.md

 $ mkdir -p src/js && touch src/js/default.js
 ```

 Copy and paste the following into **./src/js/default.js**.
-This creates a main class that will have an api for the accordion module instantiation.
+This creates the main class that will have an API for the accordion module instantiation.

 ```javascript
 import Accordion from '../components/accordion/accordion';